-Businesses need to be aware that varying data privacy laws have their own definitions of personal information.
+Businesses need to be aware that each data privacy law has its own definition of personal information.

 What About Personally Identifiable Information?

-Personally identifiable information, or PII, was another term for personal information.
-The term was used most commonly in the U.S. but is being phased out.
+Personally identifiable information, or PII, was another term for personal information primarily used in the U.S., but it’s being phased out.

 Types and Examples of Personal Information

-It’s important to consider all the different different types of personal information.
-The list is long, but it divides into a few separate groups.
+It’s important to consider all types of personal information — a long list, but you can divide it into a few separate groups.

 Basic personal details include: